Veliki Trnovac: Insurgency aftermath

 There is an agreement between the Serbian authorities and local Albanians that Veliki Trnovac will not be attended by police in exchange for peace on the part of local population, an agreement that formed part of the Končulj Agreement in 2001 ending the Insurgency in the Preševo Valley.

-After the conflict, at the entrance to Veliki Trnovac, local Albanians erected a monument to Ridvan Qazimi, a former commander of the paramilitary UCPMB who is highly respected by Albanians in southern Serbia, and a four-day manifestation, "Commander Lleshi"s Days", is held in his honor every year.
+After the conflict, at the entrance to Veliki Trnovac, local Albanians erected a monument to Ridvan Qazimi, a former commander of the paramilitary UCPMB, and a four-day manifestation, "Commander Lleshi"s Days", is held in his honor every year.
 He also got his own museum, which opened on 26 November 2012 in Veliki Trnovac.
 It was built by local Albanians with the help of the Albanian diaspora.
 It exhibits Captain Leshi's personal belongings - photographs, uniform, weapons as well as the jeep in which he was killed.